The Forerunner

 Healings in Gennesaret

 53 Now when they had finished crossing over, they came to the land of Gennesaret and moored the boat near the shore.15 54 And when they got out of the boat, the people recognized him at once.
-55 So they ran through that entire region and began bringing those who were sick on makeshift beds to wherever they heard he was.
+55 So they ran through that entire region and began to bring all those who were sick on makeshift beds to wherever they heard he was.
 56 And wherever he would go—into villages, towns, or country hamlets—the people would lay the sick in the marketplaces; and they would beg of him that they might simply touch hem of his garment.
 And as many as touched him were healed.16

 Notes